cosmocatalano/GitsCompliKATEd/README.md

 ## ok but

-The idea is you could use this repo to create a branch, edit the `text` files to see how git recognizes changes and additions, and refresh `index.html` to see the impact of those local changes.
+The idea is you could use this repo to create a branch, edit the files in the `text` folder to see how git recognizes changes and additions, and refresh `index.html` to see the impact of those local changes.
 You could also go through the process of commiting changes, publishing a branch to the remote, making a pull request to merge the branch back into the master, and see the changes live at http://cosmocatalano.com/lab/gitscomplikated/.

 If you really wanted to get freaky, you could have multiple people making simultaneous to `text` files, conflicting edits and see what happens when you try to merge…